-Linus Torvalds announced the release of Linux Kernel 3.18 last Sunday:
+Linus Torvalds released Linux Kernel 3.18 last Sunday:

 New features and improvements specific to the ARM architecture include:

 - Allwinner A23 – MMC, pinctrl, DMA and I2C

 - New boards: Olimex A20-OLinuXino-Lime, Merrii Hummingbird A20, and HSG H702 tablet board.

 - Ethernet: Added support for Rockchip SoC layer device tree bindings for arc-emac driver, and emac nodes to the rk3188 device tree.

 - Added driver for Rockchip Successive Approximation Register (SAR) ADC.

 - RK808 PMIC: Added regulator driver, clkout driver, and mfd driver.

 - Amlogic – Added MesonX support, only Meson6 for now (Amlogic AML8726-MX).
 DTS for Geniatech ATV1200 media player